 Barcelona offers an increasing number of attractions that take diversity into account.
 Getting around in a wheelchair, with a white stick or a guide dog, and discovering and enjoying our heritage, are not mutually exclusive.

 Catalan Cuisine: A Pleasure for the Senses

-Barcelona has a network of 39 municipal food markets that extends to all its neighbourhoods.
-Full of history and bursting with life, they offer a whole host of colours, sounds and smells every day.
-Accessibility is guaranteed following the modernisation of their facilities.
+Barcelona has a network of 39 municipal food markets that extends to all its neighborhoods.
+Full of history and bursting with life, they offer a whole host of colors, sounds, and smells every day.
+Accessibility is guaranteed following the modernization of their facilities.

 Barcelona lives facing the sea.
 No other city in the world boasts 4.5 km of beaches, located just a short distance away from a metro station and ten minutes from the Gothic Quarter.
 The Blue Flag label guarantees the quality of the water and environmental conditions, as well as all the public amenities necessary for comfortable bathing while enabling maximum independence for all.
 The beach season – when all these services are available – runs from mid-March until mid-October.
 However, a visit to the seafront is a luxury you can enjoy all year round.

 Nova Icària is one of the beaches that has been adapted for people with reduced mobility.
 It has been awarded Blue Flag status and offers every amenity: a wooden walkway to the water’s edge, accessible toilets and showers, and assistance for bathers.